embedded-mas/embedded-mas-applications/README.md

 # applications
-Applications using the embedded-mas framework
+This repository records some robotic applications using the embedded-mas framework.